h5radar/.github/profile/README.md

 The basic steps for this mode are:

-1. Clone the Ansible installer repository from https://github.com/h5radar/ansible
+1. Clone the Ansible installer repository from the [`ansible`](https://github.com/h5radar/ansible) repository
 2. Copy the `inventory/development` directory to `inventory/production`
 3. Edit the `hosts` file inside the inventory to specify the IP address of your target virtual machine
 4. Configure installation parameters such as: